Ryan-YM/bubble_game/sprite_test/readme.md

 - [ ]

 #### guide words
-Move Red Eye to catch Black Diamond for 1 score each one.
+Move Red Eye to catch Black Diamond with 1 score each one.
 Every 20 scores will enlarge your compacity of your Eye.
 Ones who reach 50 socre in limited time (maybe 2mins), will win this game, otherwise, you lose.